 - Register with a Performer Rights Organisation: Joining these organisations can help you understand more about self-publishing music.
 The idea of these organisations is to protect you from missing out on any music that is owed to you.

 - By registering each of your finished works with an organisation you, as a singer, will receive all money made from your single.
 This registration is something that should be top of your to-do list, forgetting to do this could lose you a lot of money.

 - This is the material you’ll be sending out to fans and industry people, so the quality has to be high.
 Good quality material is crucial when self-publishing music to increase potential fans interest.

-- Spread the Word: Knowing how self-publishing music works helps you to spread the word about your music.
+- Spread the Word, Knowing how self-publishing music works help you to spread the word about your music.
 Competition in the music industry makes it harder to stand out.